-Most of us are familiar with the SSRIs – fluoxetine (Prozac), citalopram (Celexa), paroxetine (Paxil), etc. Click here to read an article I wrote on them.
+Most of us are familiar with the SSRIs – fluoxetine (Prozac), citalopram (Celexa), paroxetine (Paxil), etc. Learn more about the SSRIs.

 But to fully understand the action of Viibryd we have to dig just a bit deeper.

-In addition to treating symptoms of schizophrenia, mania, and mixed mood episodes; Abilify is touted as an add-on to antidepressants in the treatment of difficult cases of major depressive disorder.
+In addition to treating symptoms of schizophrenia, mania, and mixed mood episodes; Abilify is touted as an add-on to antidepressants for treatment resistant depression.

 Heavily involved here is overcoming a characteristic of serotonin-impacting antidepressants (like the SSRIs).
 It’s called therapeutic lag.
 Simply, it can take some time for them to work.

-Oh, did I mention that Abilify is a 5-HT1A receptor partial agonist – just like Viibryd?
-So it appears as though Viibryd was designed to handle the work of two medications.
+Oh, did I forget to mention that Abilify is a 5-HT1A receptor partial agonist – just like Viibryd?
+So, it appears as though Viibryd was designed to handle the work of two medications.

 As with most any med for an emotional and mental health disorder, Clinical Data states, “The mechanism of the antidepressant effect of Viibryd is not fully understood.”
-Go figure.
+Yep, certainty not surprising.

 I will, however, make three comments…